zustmornah/RESTful-API-with-firebase-functions-typescript/README.md

 }
 ```

-## Updating firebase permissions.json
+## Updating firebase config.json

-You need to update your firebase project permissions in *functions/src/auth/permissions.json* to match the permissions generated for your project.
+You need to update your project config json in _functions/src/certificates/config.json_ to match the firebase permission json generated for your project.

 ```
 {